-"Ancient Lights" is a doctrine based on English law, which refers to a negative easement that prevents the owner or occupier of an adjoining structure from building or placing on his own land anything that has the effect of obstructing the light of the dominant tenement.
-At common law a person who opened a window in his house had a natural right to receive the flow of light that passed through it.
-Quite literally, where, a window had been opened for so long a time as to constitute immemorial usage in law, the light became an "ancient light" which the law protected from disturbance.
+"Ancient Lights" is a doctrine based on English law that refers to a negative easement that prevents the owner or occupier of an adjoining structure from building or placing on his own land anything that has the effect of obstructing the light of the dominant tenement.
+In common law, a person who opened a window in his house had a natural right to receive the flow of light that passed through it.
+Quite literally, when a window had been opened for so long a time as to constitute immemorial usage in law, the light became an "ancient light" that the law protected from disturbance.
 The Prescription Act of 1832 created a statutory prescription for light.
-It provided that:

-when the access and use of light to and for (any building) shall have been actually enjoyed therewith for the full period of 20 years without interruption, the right thereto shall be deemed absolute and indefeasible, any local usage or custom to the contrary notwithstanding, unless it shall appear that the same was enjoyed by some consent or agreement, expressly made or given for that purpose by deed or writing.
+It provided that when the access and use of light to and for (any building) shall have been actually enjoyed therewith for the full period of 20 years without interruption, the right thereto shall be deemed absolute and indefeasible, any local usage or custom to the contrary notwithstanding, unless it shall appear that the same was enjoyed by some consent or agreement, expressly made or given for that purpose by deed or writing (UK Statute Law Database).